geeka04/Tascli/README.md

-# Taskcli : CLI TO-DO App
+# Tascli : CLI TO-DO App

 ## Description
 A simple command-line interface to manage your tasks.